girlbuzz/librequests/README.md

 On any GNU/Linux system, or any system where you have access to GNUMake, use `gnumake release` to build release binaries.
 They will be located in `./target/release/`.

 On any POSIX system, there is a POSIX makefile available (`Makefile.posix`).
-This will not output a dynamic library since there is no POSIX standard for dynamic libraries.
+This will not output a dynamic library (unless specified) since there is no POSIX standard for dynamic libraries.
 Binaries will be located in `./`.

 # Example